joewalp/Jugglebot/environments/README.md

 ssh docker-native-env
 ```

+> Note:
+>
-If you're interested in how that works, see the `docker-native-env` host
+> If you're interested in more detail about how that ssh command works, see the
-definition within `~/.ssh/config`.
+> `docker-native-env` host definition within `~/.ssh/config`.

-Note that the localhost ssh port for the container is also visible from Windows.
+The localhost ssh port for the container is also visible from Windows.
 Consequently, you can also connect VSCode for Windows to this environment via
 ssh using the `Remote SSH` and the `Remote SSH: Editing Configuration Files`
 extensions.
 See the following tutorial:

 https://code.visualstudio.com/docs/remote/ssh-tutorial

+---

 ### Additional things to try